A process is currently underway in Round Rock to consider assessing fees on new development to help fund road improvements.

 “Currently, in the case of multiple strip developments, someone who develops on the front end might not require a contribution, based on a traffic impact analysis.
 However, the next adjacent development could trip the trigger for necessary improvements, thereby absorbing the full burden for the entire area.”
 Hudder said.
 “Traffic impact fees would allow us to have a more fair process to assess proportional developer contributions to City infrastructure throughout the full development process.”

 On January 11, council members approved a contract with Kimley-Horn & Associates, Inc. to evaluate, develop and create an implementation plan for roadway impact fees.
 Roughly one quarter of cities in Texas, mostly in high-growth areas, have roadway impact fees.
-Central Texas cities Taylor, Schertz, Cibolo and New Braunfels currently employ such fees, and the Cities of Austin and Buda are also currently studying roadway impact fees.
+Central Texas cities Hutto, Taylor, Schertz, Cibolo and New Braunfels currently employ such fees, and the Cities of Austin and Buda are also currently studying roadway impact fees.
 The City of Round Rock has used impact fees allowed by Chapter 395 of the Texas Local Government Code since 1989 for water and wastewater projects.

 A draft ordinance on this issue is expected to return to City Council this fall.